rabaur/ebdwebsite.github.io/final_project.md

 [Software]({{ site.baseurl }}{% link software.md %})

 # Final Project
-* The final project will be a group project, you will keep the same groups as in Exc3
+* The final project can be done in groups or individualy.
 * Your goal is to redesign the existing Emergency Department at the USZ using evidence-based design literature and the tools learned in class (the virtual reality walkthrough and spatial simulation tools).

 ## Part 1: Formulating your research questions